GaloisInc/coffeebot/setup.md

 If there is an even number of people, everyone is paired up in a group of two.
 If there is an odd number of people, coffeebot creates one group of three in addition to all the pairs.

-7. Go back to the script editor, and select "sendEmails" from the "Run function" secondary drop-down.
+7. Go back to the script editor, and select `sendEmails` from the "Run function" secondary drop-down.
 It is last in the list.

 8. If you replaced the example email addresses with your email address and a friend's email address, both of you should now have an email in your inbox.
 It looks like this: